 Xgboost can take in input sparse matrix.
 That's very useful because when you have categorical variables with high cardinality, you can convert them into dummies matrix without being out of memory!

-This return a sparse matrix of 3 columns, one by value of VAR_0001:
+This returns a sparse matrix of 3 columns, one by value of VAR_0001:

-You can concatenate this matrix with other dummies matrix with the scipy hstack function:
+You can concatenate this matrix with other dummy matrices with the scipy hstack function:

 A really cool feature is early stopping.
 As you are going to learn more and more trees, you will overfit your training dataset.
 Early stopping able you to specify a validation dataset and the number of iteration the algorithm should stop if the score on your validation dataset didn't increase.

 To use it, you can specify in the fit method of the classifier an evaluation set, an evaluation method and the early stopping round number:

 I set explicitly the n_estimators to a very large number.
 In your job log you'll see the score increasing on the dataset you put in the eval_set list: